What Happens to Priests Who Pray for Peace?

 Fr.
 Yakov Vorontsov, a hieromonk in Kazakhstan’s Astana and Almaty Diocese who publicly condemned the war, was defrocked in July 2023.
 After he founded an independent Orthodox parish in November 2025, OMON riot police with dogs raided his home on February 13, 2026.
 He was charged with maintaining a drug den and possessing psychotropic substances.

 As cited in previous chapters, it is a common pattern that dissidents of the war are often conveniently found guilty of other scrupulous charges.
 Fr.
-Yakov Vorontsov’s lawyer, Galym Nurpeisov, confirmed this, calling the case “a frame-up.”
-Released after ten days of administrative detention, he was immediately re-arrested on February 23 and ordered held for two months pre-trial.
+Yakov Vorontsov’s lawyer, Galym Nurpeisov, confirmed this, calling the case a “frame-up.”
+Released after ten days of administrative detention, he was immediately rearrested on February 23.
+On February 25, a judge ordered him held for two months of pre-trial detention.
 Forum 18 documented extensive procedural irregularities, including closed hearings.[11]

 Hieromonk Ioann Kurmoyarov, a Doctor of Theology and associate professor at Novosibirsk Seminary, was defrocked by decree of Patriarch Kirill on April 1, 2022, for criticizing the invasion.
-On June 7 he was arrested after posting a video titled “Who will be in hell and who will be in heaven?” in which he said Russian soldiers killed in Ukraine would go to hell, not heaven.
+On June 7 he was arrested after posting a video titled “Who will go to hell and who — to heaven?” in which he said Russian soldiers killed in Ukraine would go to hell, not heaven.
 He was sentenced to three years in a general regime penal colony.
 The Human Rights Center Memorial recognized him as a political prisoner.
 The U.S. Commission on International Religious Freedom listed him in its database of religious prisoners of conscience.
 He was released on August 1, 2024.[12]

 Sister Vassa Larin, an American-born Orthodox nun and professor of liturgical studies at the University of Vienna, served under ROCOR (Russian Orthodox Church Outside of Russia), a Moscow Patriarchate jurisdiction, for decades.
 ROCOR had tolerated her controversial public positions on ecumenism and pastoral advice regarding homosexuality for years without taking action.
 Only when she used her YouTube platform to denounce clergy who blessed the invasion did they act: in May 2025, the ROCOR Synod revoked her monastic status and forbade her from wearing monastic attire or using her monastic name.
 The theological objections that had never warranted discipline became urgent only when she crossed a political line.[13]

 As of late 2025, a Fordham University report prepared for the UN Special Rapporteur on Russia documented over 100 religious leaders and activists persecuted for opposing the war.
 Thirty-eight Orthodox clergy faced ecclesiastical trials: seventeen were defrocked, fourteen suspended, seven forced into retirement.[14]
 Patriarchia.ru, the Moscow Patriarchate’s official news outlet, publishes no coverage of these defrockings, even as it extensively reports ecclesiastical discipline for other matters.
-The defrockings of Koval, Uminsky, Kudrin, Burdin, and others have been scrubbed from the institutional record.[15]
+The defrockings of Koval, Uminsky, Kudrin, Burdin, and others are absent from the public institutional record.[15]

 Yet enforcement does not fully suppress conscience.
 Fr.
 Valerian Dunin-Barkovsky, co-founder of an organization supporting persecuted clergy, described one case: